mmungekar/VoogaSalad/design/DESIGN.md

     *	Movement. - This includes the physics of jumping/gravity.
     *  	Note: Obtains the list of these Actions through reflection.

-Entity, Event, and Action modules were all created to allow single Entities to have multiple Events those in turn to have Actions.
-They are an especially good example of substitution, as a single Entity can have ANY Events, and in turn they can have ANY Action; this is especially important to allow for the most flexibility when designing a game.
+Entity, Event, and Action modules were all created to allow single Entities to have multiple Events, and those in turn to have Actions.
+They are an especially good example of substitution, as a single Entity can have ANY Events, and in turn they can have ANY Actions; this is especially important to allow for the most flexibility when designing a game.

 **Game Data**